cedar10b/flare_prediction/README.md

 TSS = TP/P - FP/N

 does not depend on the ratio of non-flaring to flaring observations and therefore it is suitable for comparing results from different studies.
-In addition, for unbalanced datasets (much higher N than P), TSS gives higher weight to Recall than precision since the fraction FP/N will be low even if FP is relatively high.
+In addition, for unbalanced datasets (much higher N than P), TSS gives higher weight to recall than precision since the fraction FP/N will be low even if FP is relatively high.
 For these reasons, TSS is considered the appropriate skill metric for this problem.

 ### **Machine Learning Algorithm**